 “Every Monday, I submit a reflection, I make a summary of the most important things I accomplished in the week,” said Laclau.
 “I also map the priorities for the next week.
 It’s really important to get visibility on this.”

-After submitting reflections, the team gets together for weekly meetings at the beginning of the week to discuss them.
+After submitting reflections, the team meets at the beginning of every week to discuss them.
 Laclau noted that basing these weekly conversations on reflections aids the team in prioritizing specific solutions, making swift decisions, and identifying where additional support may be needed.
 Company-wide quarterly meetings are planned where team members discuss their OKRs at length and identify potential barriers.

 Laclau also shares that OKRs actually helps her on a personal level while she navigates her dual role of communication and community coordinator.